 A24.
-As of November 2021, no clear policy has been decided on the specific methods of examinations for distance classes (group examinations or online examinations using manaba, etc.).
-As soon as decisions are made, instructions will be given by each organization, so when you receive the instruction, please prepare for the exams accordingly.
+Specific methods of examinations will be provided by the office of each faculty based on the policy each faculty establishes for each semester.
+Please prepare for the exams accordingly.
 In the syllabus of a course that measures academic achievement through examinations not by reports, please clearly state how and on what criteria the achievement is measured regardless of the methods and inform students of such.